aws/aws-cdk-go/awscdk/awscodecommit/README.md

 var myTopic topic

-// starts a CodeBuild project when a commit is pushed to the "main" branch of the repo repo.onCommit(jsii.String("CommitToMain"), &OnCommitOptions{
+// starts a CodeBuild project when a commit is pushed to the "master" branch of the repo repo.onCommit(jsii.String("CommitToMaster"), &OnCommitOptions{
 	Target: targets.NewCodeBuildProject(project),
 	Branches: []*string{
-		jsii.String("main"),
+		jsii.String("master"),
 	},
 })